Appropriate patient selection for Activase® is vital in

 Activase can cause significant, sometimes fatal, internal or external bleeding, especially at arterial and venous puncture sites.
 Avoid intramuscular injections and trauma to the patient.
 Fatal cases of hemorrhage associated with traumatic intubation in patients administered Activase have been reported.
 Heparin, aspirin, or Activase may cause bleeding complications; therefore carefully monitor for bleeding.
 If serious bleeding occurs, terminate the Activase infusion.

-Monitor patients during and for several hours after infusion for orolingual angioedema.
-If angioedema develops, discontinue the Activase infusion and promptly institute appropriate therapy.
+Monitor patients during and for several hours after infusion for orolingual angioedma.
+If angioedma develops, discontinue the Activase infusion and promptly institute appropriate therapy.

-Cholesterol embolism, sometimes fatal, has been reported rarely in patients treated with thrombolytic agents.
+Cholesterol embolization, sometimes fatal, has been reported rarely in patients treated with thrombolytic agents.